What Is Amazon IP Complaint?

 How to Use IP Alert Chrome Extension?

-After installing, when you visit an Amazon product page, the IP Alert extension will trigger a pop-up and a flashing red siren near the brand name on the page if the product has an IP claim.
+After installing, when you visit an Amazon product page, the IP Alert extension will trigger a pop-up and a flashing red siren near the brand name if the product has an IP claim.
+This extension is community-based and works on group feedback, and has one of the biggest communities in the market.

-Even a little knowledge about IP claims can help you to protect your account a lot.
-If you are in a condition that you want to prevent future IP claims so these points will help you a lot.
+Even a little knowledge about IP claims can help you to protect your account a lot if you are in a condition where you want to prevent future IP claims, so these points will help you a lot.